alexmanrique/blog/_posts/2018-08-02-migrate-to-the-last-version.md

 An outdated version
 --------------------------------
 The website was using PHP 5.5 and I suspect that this could be the reason why it was not working in Safari.
-I changed the version of php to 7, and then I could see the website again in safari.
+I changed the version of PHP to 7, and then I could see the website again in safari.
 The bad news was that there was a class called String that cakephp was using, and String in PHP 7 is  <a href="https://www.drupal.org/project/graphql/issues/2715609">reserved</a>.
-My only option was to migrate to the last version cakephp 3.6 that was compatible with php 7.
+My only option was to migrate to the last version cakephp 3.6 that was compatible with PHP 7.

-I could't provide SSL to the website users when the website was using php 5.5.
+I could't provide SSL to the website users when the website was using PHP 5.5.
 For some reason with this version there was an error `ERR_SPDY_PROTOCOL_ERROR`in Chrome and in Safari (not in Firefox) when trying to load the page using SSL.

 After migrating the version
 --------------------------------
-Both problems disappeared after migrating the version of cakephp 2.4.9 to cakephp 3.6 and migrating from php 5.5 to 7.
-Nowadays the website can be browsed with any browser and SSL is provided to the website users.
+Both problems disappeared after migrating the version of cakephp 2.4.9 to cakephp 3.6 and migrating from PHP 5.5 to 7.
+Now customers can use SSL in the website and the web can be browsed with any browser.

 Bonus - Why I developed a website in PHP?
 ----------------------------------